Dev-Destructor/spotify-clone/README.md

 ## Note

-I didn't have the Spotify Premium so I couldn't check some of its features (player feature) and also didn't dep0ly it.
+I didn't have the Spotify Premium so I couldn't check some of its features (player feature) and also didn't depoly it.
 Please fork and test the app if you have spotify premium.